 An application that adheres to this document may find that it is easiest for the user to first select the appropriate addressClass, then allowing users to (or automatically) add necessary components as they type.

 A sample input should be provided for illustration purposes.

-FormTemplates should support RTL languages as well as horizontal and vertical layouts.
+InputTemplates should support RTL languages as well as horizontal and vertical layouts.

 This section has to be completed.

 Address Instances